How Revizto helped White Arkitekter Pioneer Interactive Visualization in the Swedish Market

 Revizto has been quickly adopted at all levels of the design process to give our designers, managers and clients an easy window into the BIM models.
 We use it to share the spatial qualities of our designs, and simplify the communication of complex rooms and functions in a way that drawings can't do.
 Revizto allows us and our clients to interactively feel what it is like to be in the spaces we are designing.

 Revizto is focused on the process of design and communication, rather than high-end visualizations.
 The focus on user-friendly UI is very important, as we can confidently share the model with our clients, who tend to be beginners with 3D tools.
 Internally we also have some architects, project managers and engineers who are less tech-savvy, and giving them a simple visualization tool is great.

-If I can take freedom to suggest some changes, I would say that improvements we need are all about rooms.
-Room objects are the most important centers of information in our workflow, and having passive awareness of the room objects while in Revizto is the improvement I am looking forward to.
+If I can take some liberties to suggest some changes, I would say that the improvements we need are all about rooms.
+Room objects are the most important centers of information in our workflow, and having passive awareness of the room objects while in Revizto is the improvement I am looking forward to most.
 Also it would be great to have a way to save and quickly add email addresses for sharing the models.
 Some kind of saved lists would be nice.

 I work in the healthcare sector, and Revizto is a natural fit for such a complex building type.
 I personally have one large project underway now, however the Revizto technique has spread quickly to our other projects and offices across Sweden.
 In total we have in excess of 200,000 sq meters of projects using Revizto.